 - Hans – This name means God is gracious, but it’s also the name of the dastardly prince from Frozen.

-- Herbert – Pronounced “HEHL-moot,” this name means healthy mind.
+- Helmut – Pronounced “HEHL-moot,” this name means “healthy mind”.

 - Horst – meaning “man from the forest”